 Basically, if capital markets price things well (with few ex ante errors, or put differently, the market is close to “efficient”) then maximizing shareholder value is a very good idea.
 Believing that markets make common and giant predictable errors is the only legitimate beef one can have with maximizing shareholder value, and it’s absolutely fair to debate this tenet.

 But instead of confining the debate to this central point, or even realizing that this is the central point, critics attack shareholder value for many ancillary reasons.
 For instance, they laugh off the concept as vacuous, the absence of a strategy.
 They attack share‑based and particularly options‑based compensation.
 They attack markets and managers for being too “short-term.”
+3 3 Close This is fair if seen as part of the debate about market efficiency, the only debate we should be having, but turns to unfair if “perfection” is the standard as this is an impossible straw man.
+Moreover, the accusation of being “short-term” is totally misguided when the attackers simply do not realize how “long-term” today’s price can and should be in a well-functioning market.
 They attack the titular idea as inducing the “expectations game,” something they hold in great contempt.
 Finally, they attack — and at least this salvo is on the core concept — the idea that the firm should be run for its owners, instead of for a diffuse and sometimes amorphous set of stakeholders.
 Some critics have valid and important points about these things.
 However, as I will explain, with little exception, they are not actually criticizing the shareholder value idea at all.

 What Is “Maximizing Shareholder Value”?

 First, let’s step back and examine what the idea of “maximizing shareholder value” is and why it’s intimately tied up in how “efficiently” the market prices shares.
+4 4 Close These ideas were developed by people like Jensen, Meckling and Friedman, names that are often invoked by the critics as if they were one rider short of the equine harbingers of the Apocalypse.
 Put simply, it’s the idea that management’s efforts should go into maximizing today’s stock price.
 Gee, that does sound very short‑term doesn’t it?
 I mean, it has the word “today’s” in it and that’s pretty darn short-term!
 Maybe the critics are onto something?

 Well, it really isn’t and they really aren’t.
 Why?
 Because today’s stock price is itself the market’s forecast of what the firm is worth considering the rest of eternity (only the first few millennia really matter).
 The market values Apple higher than Commodore International not on a current whim, but because the expected future cash flows to Apple’s owners (shareholders) are ridiculously higher than those to Commodore International’s (OK, I may have gilded the lily by choosing a foil that went bankrupt a long time ago, but I’m a bitter former Amiga owner).